nahidsaikat/nahidsaikat.com/README.md

 ## Future Articles
 * Structural and Nominal Subtyping in Python
-* Iterable, Iterator and Generator in Python
+* Python's Built-in Abstruct Base Classes - Part 1 (Iterable, Iterator and Generator)
 * Every Methods of Python Dictionary
 * What is Descriptor in Python?
 * Dunder Methods in Python for Arithmetic Operators